lang-talk/meetups/proposals.md

 ## 👷 Being Prepared:
 - Let's oxidize the code `🛠 open to collab` (Artify)
 - Write Yourself a Prolog in 20 Minutes `🔧 in the works`
+- S-Expression the ultimate Datum `🔧 in the works`

 ## 🫳 Free to Claim: